Slip, Trip & Fall Claims

 When we have this information, we will be able to consider whether we believe you have good prospects of winning your case.
 This advice will be part of your free initial consultation.

 We will then help you to consider potential sources of funding, such as existing protection under your insurance, conditional fee agreements (that are sometimes known as “no win no fee” agreements), or even private funding if you would prefer.

 Each individual claim is different and will vary in length depending on the individual circumstances.

-If the other party admits they were at fault, you could receive compensation within as little as 6 months.
+If the other party admits they were at fault, you could receive compensation within as little as 12 months.
 On the other hand, if liability is in dispute, or you are suffering from ongoing problems, your claim may take longer to resolve.
 In some cases, we can obtain interim payments from the other side to make sure you are not out of pocket.

 Personal injury claims must normally be made within 3 years of the date of an accident.
-However, in some circumstances we can apply on your behalf to get the deadline extended.

 If you were not aware of your injuries immediately the relevant date for the purposes of making a claim is the date of knowledge (the date that you knew that you were injured).

 Yes, it is possible to claim compensation for a fall on behalf of someone else.
 This includes cases where the injured party is under the age of 18, or they lack the capacity to handle their own affairs (such as if they have sustained a head or brain injury as a result of their fall) or have a pre-existing condition such as dementia.

 You can also make a claim on behalf of someone who has tragically died as a result of the injuries they sustained in a slip, trip or fall.